 - 1. Written consent from a Minor Athlete's parent/guardian is required for all transportation organized by an Organization at least annually. - 2.
 The Registered Volunteer or other Adult Participant must have advance, written consent to transport the Minor Athlete one-on-one.
-Such consent must be obtained at least annually from the Minor Athlete's parent/quardian. - 3.
-Minor Athlete(s) or their parent/quardian can withdraw consent at any time. - B. In-Program A Registered Volunteer or other Adult Participant meets the In-Program transportation requirements if accompanied by another Registered Volunteer or other Adult Participant or at least two minors.
+Such consent must be obtained at least annually from the Minor Athlete's parent/guardian. - 3.
+Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - B. In-Program A Registered Volunteer or other Adult Participant meets the In-Program transportation requirements if accompanied by another Registered Volunteer or other Adult Participant or at least two minors who are at least 8 year of age.